Lisa Germano

 The album Happiness (Capitol, 1993), attracted attention to Germano, and was a psychoanalytic self-examination that became aware of her weak personality in which her paranoia was mitigated only by the certainty of an alternative.
 The presence of a truly complex accompaniment and the most serious production (above all in the remixed version the year after) took away something personal from the sound.
 She used her shell for inspiration to write a universal hymn, Everyone's Victim, that immersed in an uproar of grunge sounds and synth-pop which was rather unusual for her; as well as her anti-thesis, the title-track, which got lost in the din of violin, guitar, and mandolin.
 The musicality never failed: Energy was perhaps the most insidious refrain - strong, with a heavy pulse, and certainly the most rock-like track; You Make Me Want To Wear Dresses was built on the worldly warble of Joni Mitchell and boogie like Lou Reed, camouflaged in a Celtic reel.
 The other Germano, the woman who spoke to herself, who communicated with her past and future through parables of failure, was found in Bad Attitude and Puppet; she composed imperceptible songs that often amount to only the equivalent of a stream of conscience in which the infinite refrains of childhood songs reoccur.
 On the several tragic ceremonial-style songs, where Germano took a breath before she plunged herself into self-lashing, there were ghost-like sounds of Nico.
 The slow gyration of Around The World, encircled in layers and layers of poignant harmony, and the solemn song Sycophant, imprinted with alien hisses by the keyboards and violins, were 2 of the many stops on her "road to Calvary": the road of an innocent soul that has prepared to reckon with interior ghosts.
 She had entered into a labyrinth even deeper than when she withdrew into solitude to sing her requiem, The Darkest Night Of All, and it is truly difficult to imagine a night more dark than that.
 The rearranging of the instrumental tracks expressed perhaps the renunciation of the search for signs.
 Happiness was the product of a sense of confusion, which was reflected in the music.
 It was the self-withdraw of a woman haunted by fear, but that wished to go on just the same; indeed that was almost a reason to live itself.
 Hers was another psychoanalytic case among those exposed since the time of Joni Mitchell, and Germano conquered, definitively, an honorable place among the more creative musicians of the time.
 The album was revised and reissued under the same title, Happiness (4AD, 1994).

 With Geek The Girl (4AD, 1994) six months later, Germano returned to the solipsism of the first work, for she was not ashamed of her fears.
 It was indeed, for her, a concept of the liberated woman.
 With a child-like diction, Germano made her protagonist into the sacrificial lamb of modern society, living in the shoes of someone mentally ill who recites her mantra with her eyes closed, hoping that the evil people of the world would magically disappear; thus Germano revived the nightmare of Nico and the sad tales of Leonard Cohen.
 Her songs became pure existential quivering.
 Her major gift was a disarming simplicity which set up the most disturbing atmosphere (the confession of powerlessness in My Secret Reason, the sexual disorder of the title-track, and the sense of failure in A Guy Like You).
 They were songs that thrived on nothing; they were like only an iota of breath or a lone spark which remained in an extinguished fire or a gesture stopped mid-air or being adrift in a sea of encapsulated melancholy.
 They were abstracts of her life that poured forth from a broken spirit where she encountered hope, desire, anxiety, fear, and delusion.
 It was a disc that was blazing with the ultimate songs played in a few haggard chords.
 A large part of the disc was sung and played to the limit of madness, from the rhyme Trouble, on which the background was a happy dissonance worthy of Penguin Cafe Orchestra, to a schizophrenic dialog in Cancer Of Everything, swept away by a jubilation of string instruments.
 Psychopath was the highlight: an auto-biographical style presentation which relived the tragedy of a woman violently terrorized at home without anyone to rush to her aid sung as a girl softly singing the theme of a popular song (Egidio LaRocca wrote that the melody was like that of the old Sicilian song La Vinnigna).
 Other unsettling lyrics were found in Sexy Little Girl Princess, on eerie harpsichord, and in Cry Wolf, but her way of telling the more horrendous stories was not one of accusation but of upset ending in tears.
 This was when the most tenuous of smiles blossoms, in Of Love And Colors and Stars, as if the sky opened up and she fully appreciated the subtle and tender musicality that can be felt in the bones, as if to fall in love with a deaf person.
-The only instrumental, Phantom Love, was like a symphonic overture, martial and imposing.
+The instrumental Phantom Love is like a symphonic overture, martial and imposing.
 More than a concept, Geek seemed like a Mass.

 The 4th album was Excerpts From A Love Circus (4AD, 1996).
 The infantile theme that permeated all of her work was immediately recognizable in Baby On The Plane: a gyration of violin, peals from the keyboards, and thunder from bass drum all created an atmosphere which was at the same time youthful but powerless to rejoice.
 Not melancholy and not nostalgic, but involuntarily thoughtful.
 The psychedelic merry-go-round of I Love A Snot knew no end to the jingling and sound effects that proliferated around a sing-song recited behind a filter.
 The dramaturgy of Germano was, in reality, subtle and cunning.
 The psychoanalytical quality of her musical style came to light in the autobiographical meditation of A Beautiful Schizophrenic, revealed in her sinister dissonances, but camouflaged in her airy refrain.
 The same Germano that timidly whispered Bruises was a passionless actress, a mediator between a miserable reality and a dream still alive.
 The passionate waltz We Suck was extinguished by the desolate agreement and dizziness of the piano and violin, once again frustrated by her romanticism.
 The almost imperceptible blues monolog Forget It, worthy of Nick Drake, had the perverse fragility of a suicide or of insanity.
 A day-dream style filled Lovesick, and classic dreamy harmony filled Victoria's Secret while hiding the masochist perversion of Nico, from the original Velvet Underground.
 Also, the most carefree moments mislead the listener: Small Heads, that could have been a catchy pop music hit, was an ode to solitude.
 Germano stubbornly repeated her neurotic love and insecurity, perpetually abused by life.
 Her licks impersonated a parody itself, like when she imitated a Parisian singer in Messages From Sophia, accompanied by mournful accordion and solemn piano.
 Or like when she horrifically observed, with an almost Franciscan tone, the wonders of nature in Singing To The Birds, or within the cloudiness of the cellos in Big, Big World, just two steps from paradise.
 But, in reality, these were the more touching moments, like when a woman tries to sing lullabies and serenades alone.
 The phantasmal violin was her second voice, almost always grumbling in the background, but this was just enough to hear a dramatic counter, a clash in the harmony, a warning of uneasiness.
 From a technical point of view, a large part of the melodies were arranged similar to folk-rock, from the counter of a plethora of instruments, to a shrill tone, to the beats of a march.
 And somethings, at some point in her songs, were laments played on violin or sung softly, which pulled at the heart.
 Less terrifying than Geek The Girl, less claustrophobic (thanks also to a pair of eccentricities, like making her cats sing), and immersed in a less imaginative landscape, Love Circus found a way out of the tunnel in which she was holed up.